Login

 King Songtsen Gampo,

-The king married two wives from neighboring countries in addition to his three Tibetan Wives. from Nepal and China.
-Two princesses brought precious Buddha statues as dowry in Lhasa.
-To housing their Buddha statues they build temples in Lhasa.
-Jokhang Temple was built by Princess Brekuti (Princess of Nepal), and Ramche Temple was built by Prince Wencheng (Princess of China).
-This was the first time Buddhism introduces in Tibet.
+The king married two wives from neighbouring countries, in addition to his three Tibetan wives, one from Nepal and one from China.
+Two princesses brought precious Buddha statues as dowry to Lhasa.
+They built temples to house these Buddha statues.
+Jokhang Temple was built by Princess Brekuti of Nepal, and Ramche Temple was built by Princess Wencheng of China.
+This marked the introduction of Buddhism to Tibet.

 Guru Padmasambhava